glennkentwell/btcmarketsgo/README.md

 ------------
-Software is provided as-is, I'm not responsible for anything stupid you do or anything that goes wrong.
+Software is provided as is, I'm not responsible for anything stupid you do or anything that goes wrong.